 Which MacBook Air: battery-life comparisons

-Battery life is as much as 12-hours in the case of the 13-inch model, according to Apple.
-Our battery tests suggested slightly less at 8 hours 18 minutes for the 13-inch, but that’s still 36 percent longer than 2012.
+In 2013 our battery tests suggested slightly less than Apple's claimed 12 hours for the 13-inch, at 8 hours 18 minutes for the 13-inch, but that’s still 36 percent longer than 2012.

-Apple says that the 11-inch offers a nine hour battery - our tests suggest around 6 hours 6 minutes, which is almost double that of 2012’s.
+Similarly last year Apple's 11-inch claimed a nine hour battery - while our tests suggest around 6 hours 6 minutes, but that was still double that of 2012’s.

 For many longer battery life will be at the top of their wish list when choosing a new laptop.
 Most of the laptop owners we know complain that they don’t get enough battery life out of their portable, and the popularity of the iPad with its 10-hour battery has lead many to start to expect the same of their laptop.